 3 Must Read Sensory News Stories

 We like to keep you up to date with the latest sensory products and services.
 This includes providing you with the latest sensory news to inform you of any popular topics that are trending.
 Or, sensory news that may be beneficial to you, your family, friends or colleagues.
-There are many publications that we find inspiration from.
+There are many publications that we find interesting.
 This post discovers 3 key sensory news articles which have recently caught our eye.

 Woman receives bionic hand with sense of touch

 Twenty-five years ago, a woman named Almerina Mascarello lost her hand in a tragic accident.
 Fortunately, she was given the opportunity to experiment with a new bionic hand for 6 months.
 This story has really amazed us.
 Due to losing her sense of touch, the bionic hand was really beneficial to Almerina on an experimental basis.
 The bionic hand had sensors which told Almerina if she was touching a soft or hard object.
 Messages were signalled to the brain to alert Almerina of the type of object.

 Almerina told the BBC that, it’s “spontaneous” and described the feeling as if it really was her own hand.
 View source.
 We hope that one day; it’ll be more than just a prototype and others will be able to see the benefits.

 We recently come across an article as we were browsing through the Huffington Post’s website.
 Have you ever wondered what a baby sensory class is and how beneficial they are for developing senses?
 This recent news story explains it all.